nicolekellydesign/webby-api/docs/v1/endpoints.md

 #### `/logout`: POST

-Endpoint to log a user out.
+Logs a user out.
 This requires a valid session to work, which should be pretty self-explanatory.

 ### Other endpoints

+#### `/about`: GET

+Gets the designer statement text from the server.

 #### `/gallery`: GET

-Endpoint to get all stored gallery items.
-See the responses doc for the structure of the returned JSON object.
+Gets all stored gallery items.

+#### `/gallery/:name`: GET

+Gets the details for a project with the given name.

 #### `/photos`: GET

 Endpoint to get all stored photography gallery items.
-See the responses doc for the structure of the returned JSON object.

 ## Admin Routes